Ian Lavender

 Arthur Ian Lavender (16 February 1946 – 2 February 2024) was an English stage, film and television actor.
-He played the role of Private Pike in Dad's Army, a BBC sitcom set during World War II, of which he was the last surviving main cast member.
+He played the role of Private Pike in Dad's Army between 1968 and 1977, a BBC sitcom set during World War II, of which he was the last surviving main cast member.
+He also portrayed Derek Harkinson in the BBC soap opera EastEnders from 2001 to 2005, and again from 2016 to 2017.

 Early life

-Arthur Ian Lavender was born to Edward and Kathleen (nee Johnson) Lavender in Birmingham, England on 16 February 1946.
+Arthur Ian Lavender was born to Edward and Kathleen (née Johnson) Lavender in Birmingham, England on 16 February 1946.
 He attended Bournville Boys Technical School (later Bournville Grammar-Technical School for Boys) where he appeared in many school dramatic productions.
 From there he went to the Bristol Old Vic Theatre School, with the assistance of a grant from the City of Birmingham.
 Following his graduation in 1967 he appeared on stage in Canterbury.

 Career

 Lavender's first television appearance was as the lead in a Rediffusion play entitled Half Hour Story: Flowers at my Feet in 1968.